 With the lack of backyards across New York, it’s no surprise that there’s plenty of dog-friendly parks, or “dog runs”, scattered across the city.
 In the city centre, we enjoyed the dog run in Madison Square Park.
 Central Park also has some areas where dogs are allowed off-leash, either before 9am or after 9pm.
 Although, if your dog likes to chase squirrels as much as mine does, it might not be a good option to let them off their leash!
 Alternatively, ask your accommodation for the nearest dog park.

-If you’re heading to New York with your dog, naturally there’s some popular tourist sights that you’ll need to skip, unless you can leave your dog behind somewhere.
+If you’re heading to New York City with your dog, naturally there’s some popular tourist sights that you’ll need to skip, unless you can leave your dog behind somewhere.
 For starters, the theatre will be off-limits, whether on- or off-Broadway.
 Additionally, the popular High Line doesn’t allow dogs, partially due to the crowded walkways.
-Instead, consider these dog-friendly sightseeing choices in New York.
+Instead, consider these dog-friendly sightseeing choices in NYC.

 1. Walk Across the Brooklyn Bridge